-[Section 182P inserted by No. 31 of 2011 s.
+[Section 182P inserted: No. 31 of 2011 s.
 6.]

 182Q.
 Scope of conciliation

 (1) The matters that may be discussed and agreed on at conciliation or the subject of a direction under section 182K or 182L are not necessarily limited by the extent of the dispute as detailed in the application for conciliation.